Get Started as a LastPass Business User

-Welcome to LastPass Enterprise!
-Now that your administrator has added you as a user on your organization's LastPass Enterprise account, let's take a moment to review what LastPass is, and why you should start using it.
+Welcome to LastPass Business!
+Now that your administrator has added you as a user on your organization's LastPass Business account, let's take a moment to review what LastPass is, and why you should start using it.

 What is LastPass?

-LastPass is a secure password manager that stores all of your usernames and passwords in one safe place, called a Vault.
+LastPass makes it easy to access all your apps and websites at work.
+By combining single sign-on and password management, LastPass connects you to cloud apps and stores all your usernames and passwords in one safe place, called a Vault.
+Your admin may enable apps for you, or you can save passwords to your Vault as you log in to websites.
 After you save a password to your Vault, LastPass always remembers it for you.
-When you need to log in to a website, LastPass enters your username and password for you!
+When you need to log in to a website, LastPass enters your credentials for you!

-A password manager does many other things, including:
+A password manager and single sign-on solution does many other things, including:

 Why should I use LastPass?

 LastPass will help you in your day-to-day work while improving the overall security of your company.

 - Convenience – No more forgotten or mistyped passwords

 - Time saved – Instantly log in to websites